NicholasBranch/NicholasBranch/_posts/2020-09-23-WhatAmericaAte.md

 The other concern I had with the project was the inability to join the project through the sign-in.
 When I tried to access the system, the CAPtcha form did not seem to be working.
 This could cause major problems down the line if new information were to arise.

+The project seemed well designed for the aesthetics, but in practice the technological side was not entirely flushed out.